You couldn't find the answer here?

 2. Headstock hole diameter

-Most modern guitars have a hole diameter of 10mm.
+Most modern guitars have hole diameters of 10mm.
 Vintage instruments often have a hole diameter of 8.5mm.

 Our Monkey Locks - locking tuners / clamping mechanisms fit headstocks with hole diameters of 9.9mm to 10mm.

-You should have holes with 8.5mm If you own one, you can simply drill it out with a countersink (10mm).
+If you have 8.5mm holes, you can simply drill them out with a countersink (10mm).
 If you are unsure, any guitar builder will do this for you.

 Our Monkey Locks fit headstocks with a thickness between 12.6mm and 16mm.
-This is the normal standard and is the case with almost all guitars.
+This is the normal standard and given with almost all guitars.

-Basically, it is important that you look at our technical drawing before buying to find out the exact dimensions.
+Basically, it is important that you look at our technical drawing before you buy to find out the exact dimensions.

 You can find the technical drawing here.